- Query rewriting strategies

 These query rewriting stages are part of any default query pipeline:

-This stage uses the SolrTextTagger handler to identify known entities in the query by searching the
+This stage uses the SolrTextTagger handler to identify known entities in the query by searching either of the following:

 This section describes how Spark jobs support query rewriting.
 These jobs read from the signals collection and write their output to the